Meraki Channels

 Notwithstanding, he chose to return to Ghana in 2004, driven by the untapped business potential in his homeland.
 “Unlike the U.S, Ghana was virgin territory for a lot of businesses,” he’d later recall, “There were too many opportunities to explore in Ghana and I knew I could be more successful at home than abroad.”

 Back in Ghana, Kevin Okyere collaborated with his sister to understand the local business landscape.
 In 2005, he co-founded Westland Alliance Ltd, a telecom company providing international call routing services.
 While the venture progressed, he grew wary of the industry’s uncertainties.
-“My destiny was in the hand of the telecom companies,” he realized, prompting him to seek a more secure and stable and impactful venture.
+“My destiny was in the hands of the telecom companies,” he realized, prompting him to seek a more secure and stable, and impactful venture.

 In 2006, recognizing a deficit in petroleum storage facilities in Tema, Okyere invested in constructing a storage tank farm near the refinery.
 Impressed by his initiative, Ghana’s National Petroleum Authority encouraged him to obtain a Petroleum Product Import License.
 This led to the establishment of Springfield Energy in 2008, which rapidly became a leading importer of refined petroleum products in Ghana, boasting annual revenues exceeding $1 billion.
 He didn’t just want to participate; he wanted to dominate.
 “We can’t afford to fail,” he’d say, knowing the weight of being the first Ghanaian company to explore for oil.